 - Bleeding into the muscles.
 Bleeding into the muscles can cause swelling, pain, and redness.
 Swelling from excessive blood in these areas can increase pressure on tissues and nerves in the area.
 This can cause permanent damage and deformity.

-- Bleeding in the brain from injury or spontaneously.
+- Bleeding in the brain.This can happen from injury or on its own.
 Bleeding from injury, or spontaneously in the brain, is the most common cause of death in children with hemophilia and the most serious bleeding complication.
 Bleeding in or around the brain can occur from even a small bump on the head or a fall.
 Small bleeds in the brain can result in blindness, intellectual disability, a variety of neurological deficits.
 It can lead to death if not spotted and treated right away.

-- Other sources of bleeding.
+- Other bleeding.
 Blood found in the urine or stool may also signal hemophilia.

 The symptoms of hemophilia may look like other problems.
 Always check with your child's doctor for a diagnosis.